Smiley Piercing Guide With Beautiful Images

 Despite the high level of precision this type of piercing requires, it isn’t that expensive to have performed.
 At a reputable piercer’s shop, it will likely only run you anywhere from $30 to $90.

 If you go to the most popular piercing parlor in your city, you’ll obviously pay a lot more than you would if you went to a less trendy place.
-And if you live in a small, rural area, you’ll find your piercer will probably charge closer to the lower end of that range.
+Also, if you live in a small, rural area, you’ll find your piercer will probably charge closer to the lower end of that range.

 Piercing is just like any other industry.
 You can expect to pay more for in-demand experts and depending upon the location of the piercer’s shop.

-Because this type of piercing isn’t outrageously expensive, you can afford to be picky about the type of piercer you use.
+Since this type of piercing isn’t outrageously expensive, you can afford to be picky about the type of piercer you use.
 Before you agree to anything, ask him about the sterilization of his equipment.
 You’ll want to do that before you’re sitting in the chair, seconds before the needle is about to go in.
 That’s not the time to be asking such important questions.

 Also, it’s really important that you choose a qualified piercer because a smiley piercing carries a high risk of rejection if it is done too close to the surface of the skin on the frenulum.